London Theatre Breaks

 Lord of the Rings

-Opened 9 May 2007, closed 19 July 2008 at the Theatre Royal Drury Lane Theatre in London
+Previewed 9 May 2007, Opened 19 June 2007, Closed 19 July 2008 at the Theatre Royal Drury Lane in London

+An amazing live event, filled with jaw-dropping theatricality, that transports you to middle-earth as breathtaking special effects, thrilling music and dazzling performances fill the Drury Lane Theatre.
 Lord of the Rings is comes London following its World Premiere at The Princess of Wales Theatre in Toronto, Canada in March 2006.

-The stage version of Lord of the Rings is adapted and written by Shaun McKenna and Matthew Warchus and features a score by India's most popular composer A.R.
-Rahman and the renowned Finnish group Värttinä, collaborating with Christopher Nightingale.
-It is directed by Matthew Warchus with designs by Rob Howell and choreography by Peter Darling.
+This production is directed by Matthew Warchus with designs by Rob Howell and choreography by Peter Darling.
 The producer of The Lord of the Rings stage musical, Kevin Wallace, said: "It pushes the boundaries of what people expect to see in a theatre.
 It does have a wow factor and it has gone down amazingly in Canada... it's a hybrid, a musical play performed on an operatic scale with a lot of physical theatre."

 "There is an obvious problem with compressing such a huge story into three hours.
 Tolkien said, with teasing, donnish humour, that the only fault with The Lord of the Rings was that it wasn't nearly long enough.
 Whether true of the book or not, it is certainly true of the stage version.
 There is no time for character development or emotion.
 When Frodo says, 'I will go - though I do not know the way', it should wring the heart.
 Here, you barely notice it.
 Special effects weigh in instead, as in an expensive popcorn movie - and the human touch is lost."
-The Sunday Times (London June 2007)
+The Sunday Times

 The Lord of the Rings finishes its run at the Theatre Royal Drury Lane in London on 19 July 2008 after 492 performances having played to an audience of over 700,000.
 Producer Kevin Wallace said: "The show's creative team has proven just how enchanting, exhilarating and powerfully entertaining The Lord of the Rings can be live on stage.
 We will continue to bring this incredible theatrical event to audiences in London until 19 July 2008, and we look forward to presenting the show to new audiences abroad from 2009."
 Discussions are currently under way for the production to re-open in Germany in November 2009 with a German-speaking cast.
 In addition the Lords of the Rings creative team are also developing a touring version to launch in New Zealand in 2009 before being presented in cities across Australia and the Far East.